yangjasp/MultipleParameters/ResidIntermediate/README.md

 ## ReadMe

-This folder contains the final code and results for the paper "Practical designs for two-phase sampling with multiple parameters of interest".
-In the simulations, Residuals of IPW estimators are computed between each wave and the influence functions from these residuals estimators are used in the optimum allocation.
+This folder contains the final code and results for the paper "Optimal two-phase sampling designs for generalized raking estimators with multiple parameters of interest".
+The simulations in this folder estimate the optimal allocation using residuals according to the GR-optimal design described in the paper.